lamtran2601/zenreact/docs/ai-assistant-guide.md

 # AI Assistant Implementation Guide for ZenReact

+## ⚠️ CRITICAL: MANDATORY PREREQUISITE STEPS ⚠️

+Before beginning any implementation task in ZenReact, you MUST complete the following steps in order:

+1. **Context Assessment** - Complete the Context Assessment Framework questionnaire in full
+2. **Document Current State** - Record the current project state using the Context Maintenance Structure
+3. **Create Implementation Plan** - Outline the specific steps for implementation before writing any code
+4. **Validate Against Rules** - Verify the plan adheres to ZenReact standards and rules

+❌ **DO NOT SKIP THESE STEPS UNDER ANY CIRCUMSTANCES** - Implementation should never begin without completing proper planning and context management first.
+Following these steps is not optional.

 This guide is designed for AI assistants working with developers on ZenReact projects.
 It provides structured approaches to navigate the documentation, maintain context, and ensure adherence to ZenReact standards and best practices.

 ## 1. Documentation Navigation System